|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 At the Hospital

 A normal diet will be gradually introduced during the hospital stay.
-Before your child goes home, you will be taught how to take care of the surgical incision.
+Before your child goes home, you will be taught how to take care of the incision to prevent infection.

 Family Doctor—American Academy of Family Physicians